 Mile Marker 109.6

-There are picnic tables and park benches spread around Bear Tree Park, which is the “main” harbor area.
-The park is accessible with smooth trails around the lakefront and landscaped areas.
+There are picnic tables and park benches spread around Bear Tree Park, which is the main harbor area.
+The park is accessible with smooth trails around the lakefront accented by landscaped areas.

 North Shore Picnic Area Tips

 - Most of these areas have waterless vaulted toilets or porta-potties.
 Hand sanitizer is usually available, but it is a good practice to carry some in your vehicle.